NewbulaCo/Waystone_Respawn/README.md

 Drop the jar into your `mods/` folder alongside Waystones and Balm.

-This mod is server-side only — clients connecting to a server with it installed do not need it themselves.
+This mod is server-side only, clients connecting to a server with it installed do not need it themselves.

 ## Building